• Skip to main content

 Let me start with the definition and meanings of “jinsei”.

-Native speakers use this noun to refer to the period between someone’s birth and their death in Japanese.
-So, its usage is similar to that of the English noun, “life”, I think.
+Native speakers use this noun to refer to the period between someone’s birth and death in Japanese.
+So, the usage is similar to that of the English noun, “life”, I think.

 The definition and meanings are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.